Document Search Examples

-When your documents have structured metadata, you can leverage SQL for efficient searching.
-This approach works best when documents can be distinguished by their metadata.
+When your documents include structured metadata, you can leverage SQL for efficient and accurate document searching.
+This approach works best when documents can be clearly distinguished by their metadata.

 Example Pipeline